PDoz. Mag. Dr. Nina-Maria Wanek

 FROM FLUTE TO BYZANTINE AND MODERN GREEK MUSIC

-After being trained as flutist at the Vienna conservatory, Nina-Maria Wanek studied Byzantine and Modern Greek studies as well as Art History at Vienna University.
+After being trained as flutist at the Vienna Conservatory, Nina-Maria Wanek studied Byzantine and Modern Greek studies as well as Art History at Vienna University.
 She already devoted her M.A.-thesis to Byzantine liturgical music ("The Cherubika by Chrysaphes the Younger").
 In her PhD thesis she investigated Greece's National School (Manolis Kalomiris) in contrast to Nikos Skalkottas' dodecaphonic works.
-Returning to Byzantine music, Wanek wrote her Habilitation about the Byzantine musical manuscripts of the Austrian National Library.
+Returning to Byzantine music, she wrote her Habilitation about the Byzantine musical manuscripts of the Austrian National Library.

 VENIA LEGENDI IN HISTORICAL MUSICOLOGY